 The Center for Internet Security (CIS) and Defense Information Systems Agency (DISA) published benchmarks will be referenced when configuring hardened baselines

 Credit Union personnel may develop checklists outlining the secure configuration settings for information systems. {Note: A sample list of general systems and application hardening considerations is available on the CU PolicyPro Resources page}.
-Information system baselines shall be securely stored and regularly updated (as changes baselines are implemented) to support rollback and recovery procedures.
+Information system baselines shall be securely stored and regularly updated (as changes to baselines are implemented) to support rollback and recovery procedures.
 Exceptions to baseline configuration settings must be documented and approved through the Credit Union’s configuration change management process.
 The information system component inventory will be used in conjunction with information system monitoring to detect deviations from baseline configuration settings.

 Configuration Change Management.
 Credit Union change management personnel shall have the responsibility and authority to review and approve information system configuration changes.
 Responsible personnel will assess the security impact of proposed changes.
-Requests for significant changes will include, at minimum, rationale, affected systems, and expected impact of doing the change and not doing the change.
+Requests for significant changes will include, at a minimum, rationale, affected systems, and the expected impact of doing the change and not doing the change.
 Credit Union management and information system owners will be trained to understand and follow the formal configuration change management process (i.e., they will recognize what changes require controlled change management).
-System patch management policies are outlined in Policy 4310.
+System patch management procedures are outlined in Policy 4120.20.

 Testing Configuration Changes.
-If proposed configuration changes could have a high adverse impact on the Credit Union’s critical information systems (as identified in risk assessment activities), those changes will be tested on non-production systems (if available), before implementation.
+If proposed configuration changes could have a high adverse impact on the Credit Union’s critical information systems (as identified in risk assessment activities), those changes will be tested on non-production systems (if available) before implementation.
 If non-production systems are not available for testing, changes will gradually be implemented on low-impact/minor systems before they are implemented on critical systems.
 All configuration change testing information shall be documented and reported to Credit Union officials.
 Additional controls will be applied to changes that exhibit unacceptably high impact levels.
 Those changes will be retested with additional controls applied before they are implemented on critical systems.
 The change management process will include a provision for backing out of changes if they do not provide adequate or expected functionality or security.

 Verifying Change Implementation.
 The Credit Union shall verify that changes provide their expected functionality and security through vulnerability scans and post-implementation analysis, as necessary.
-The change request will be closed and personnel who requested the change will be informed of the change implementation.
+The change request will be closed, and personnel who requested the change will be informed of the change implementation.
 Baseline configuration settings affected by the change shall be updated.

 Emergency Changes.
 The configuration change management process must include provisions for making emergency changes to information systems.
 The change management plan will be coordinated with the incident response plan, such that emergency changes can be expeditiously reviewed and approved by authorized configuration management personnel, as practicable.
 Procedures must be established for management to review unscheduled changes if the changes were not implemented following the formal approval process. shall be responsible for approving emergency changes and reporting significant changes to the Board and/or Supervisory Committee.
 Baseline configuration settings affected by unscheduled changes shall be updated.